ReallySecureShell/PapersPlease/README.md

 ## Description

 PapersPlease is an exploit that allows an attacker to perform a remote **Denial of Service** against an HP printer by crashing the internal GGW server.
-Additionally, Papers_Please is capable of **mass printing** documents from one or more printers on a network.
+Additionally, PapersPlease is capable of **mass printing** documents from one or more printers on a network.

 ## How It Works